lvy010/Vela-Audio/music_player2/README-en.md

 # Vela Audio

-Vela Audio is an embedded music player designed based on the OpenVela system.
+Vela Audio is an embedded music player designed based on the openvela system.
 It provides a modern UI interface with support for audio playback, intelligent playlist management, splash screen, volume control, and other features.
 Built with a modular architecture design for easy extension and maintenance.

 ## Table of Contents